 The four key factors to be considered when deciding where to look for your finance are:

 - How much money do you need to borrow?

-- Do you already own the , or are you buying it – at auction, or on the open market?
+- Do you already own the house, or are you buying it – at auction, or on the open market?

-Most high street banks and building societies won’t offer a mortgage on a that is
+Most high street banks and building societies won’t offer a mortgage on a house that is:

 - Derelict (empty, run-down, boarded-up)

 - In uninhabitable condition (it doesn’t have a working kitchen or bathroom)

 For example, a new build will be considered uninhabitable if it comes onto the market as a forced sale because the developer has run out of finance and it doesn’t have a finished, usable kitchen.

 You also need to be aware that a house’s value may be substantially reduced while building works are in progress

 No matter how glamorous the final result will be, a home that has had its entire rear wall removed and the garden turned into a building site in order to add on a two-storey Grand Designs extension, will be worth less – for a time – than its original mortgaged value.
 And that’s not a situation that any lender wants to find themselves in.